SuperOfficeDocs/superoffice-docs/docs/onsite/config-and-ini/index.md

 # Config and ini files

-Here's an overview of where you may find the different logfiles and how you enable debug or start up using command line switches for our windows applicaitons.
+Here's an overview of where you may find the different log files and how you enable debug or start-up using command line switches for our windows applications.

 ## SuperOffice Win